Secure Boot

 SECURE_ZIP_ENABLE = "1"

-2. Generate the product keys
+2. Generate the Product Keys

 If you want to build a Rity image with demo keys for demo purposes only, you can skip this step, otherwise you should generate your product keys.